xLightsSequencer/xLights/README.txt

    -- bug (gil)     Fix crash when pasting bad data.
 Fixes #693 and fixes #694.
    -- bug (gil)     Fix extra preview windows not holding their saved position.
-   -- bug (dkulp)   Fix node names used for HLS imports truncating the last character -- bug (keithsw) Fix animated GIF files which were not rendering correctly -- enh (keithsw) Make import and export of effects remember the last type used under assumption user is likely to want to use it again next time
+   -- bug (dkulp)   Fix node names used for HLS imports truncating the last character -- bug (keith)   Fix animated GIF files which were not rendering correctly -- enh (keith)   Make import and export of effects remember the last type used under assumption user is likely to want to use it again next time
-   -- bug (keithsw) Fix contrast on oversized sub-buffer.
-Yellow on light grey -- enh (keithsw) Add links to common web resources to the help menu -- enh (keithsw) Add palette reversal and deletion -- enh (keithsw) Add multilayer insertion
+   -- bug (keith)   Fix contrast on oversized sub-buffer.
+Yellow on light grey -- enh (keith)   Add links to common web resources to the help menu -- enh (keith)   Add palette reversal and deletion -- enh (keith)   Add multilayer insertion
-   -- bug (keithsw) Make output and model descriptions XML safe -- enh (keithsw) Make garland lights on tree effect optional -- bug (keithsw) Fix start channel check in check sequence calculating start channel incorrectly -- enh (keithsw) Add custom model checks to check sequence -- enh (keithsw) Add model checks to star and circles models to ensure all nodes correctly allocated -- bug (keithsw) Fix some preset layer counting issues - string v3 presets from display as they cant be applied -- enh (keithsw) Fix #340 - Add key model stats to model export -- enh (keithsw) Add effect decriptions and effect export to get easy list of your effects in sequence and analysis of effect frequency.
+   -- bug (keith)   Make output and model descriptions XML safe -- enh (keith)   Make garland lights on tree effect optional -- bug (keith)   Fix start channel check in check sequence calculating start channel incorrectly -- enh (keith)   Add custom model checks to check sequence -- enh (keith)   Add model checks to star and circles models to ensure all nodes correctly allocated -- bug (keith)   Fix some preset layer counting issues - string v3 presets from display as they cant be applied -- enh (keith)   Fix #340 - Add key model stats to model export -- enh (keith)   Add effect decriptions and effect export to get easy list of your effects in sequence and analysis of effect frequency.
-   -- enh (keithsw) Add check sequence check to highlight the network adapter we will output lights data to.
+   -- enh (keith)   Add check sequence check to highlight the network adapter we will output lights data to.
-   -- bug (keithsw) Increase maximum time offset for effects import from 10 seconds to 10 minutes -- bug (keithsw) Fix model channel overlap checking in layout panel 2016.49  Sep 13, 2016
+   -- bug (keith)   Increase maximum time offset for effects import from 10 seconds to 10 minutes -- bug (keith)   Fix model channel overlap checking in layout panel 2016.49  Sep 13, 2016
    -- bug (dkulp)   Strand/Submodel/Node effects were not clearing their buffer area on control updates resulting in ghosted data until a full render
    -- bug (dkulp)   DimmingCurve dialog not initialized properly for models that don't already have a dimming curve